Robust, randomized preconditioning for kernel ridge regression: Case studies

 Restricted KRR is a relatively cheap approach for predicting HOMO energies with the QM9 data set, since we can store the $k \times k$ preconditioner and $N \times k$ kernel submatrix in working memory with up to $k = 50,000$ centers. \Cref{fig:accuracy} shows that restricted KRR is more accurate than randomly subsampling the data and applying full-data KRR to the random sample.
 Still, the predictive accuracy increases with the number of centers $k$ and does not saturate even when $k = N / 2$.

-Full-data KRR is the most accurate approach for predicting HOMO energies, but it relies on repeated matrix--vector multiplication with the full kernel matrix.
-Since the kernel matrix is too large to store in 64GB of working memory, we can only store one block of the matrix at a time and perform the multiplications in a block-wise fashion, with each multiplication requiring tens of minutes of computing.
+Full-data KRR is the most accurate approach for predicting HOMO energies, but it relies on repeated matrix--vector multiplications with the full kernel matrix.
+Since the kernel matrix is too large to store in 64GB of working memory, we can only store one block of the matrix at a time and perform the multiplications in a block-wise fashion.
+Each multiplication requires tens of minutes of computing, due to the cost of evaluating the kernel matrix each time the entries are needed.
 The training of the full-data KRR model is very slow unless we find a preconditioner that controls the total number of CG iterations.

 \Cref{fig:chemistry} compares several preconditioning strategies for full-data KRR.
 The worst strategy is unpreconditioned CG, which leads to no perceivable convergence over the first $100$ iterations.
-Uniform and greedy Nystr\"om preconditioning (with approximation rank $r = 10^3$) improve the convergence speed, but they still require $100$ or more iterations for the predictive accuracy to saturate. \RPCholesky (also with $r = 10^3$) is the fastest method, leading to the convergence of the predictive accuracy after $60$ iterations.
+Uniform and greedy Nystr\"om preconditioning (with an approximation rank $r = 10^3$) improve the convergence speed, but they still require $100$ or more iterations for the predictive accuracy to saturate. \RPCholesky (also with $r = 10^3$) is the fastest method, leading to converged accuracy after $60$ iterations.

 \Cref{fig:convergence_vs_rank} shows that we can reduce the total number of CG iterations even further, by a factor of $5\times$, if we increase the \RPCholesky approximation rank from $r = 10^3$ to $r = 10^4$.
 However, we also need to consider the cost of preparing the preconditioner, which requires $\order(N r^2)$ operations.
 To achieve an appropriate balance, we recommend tuning the value of $r$ based on computational constraints, and $r$ should typically be small enough that the preconditioner can be stored in working memory.
 For example, an intermediate value of $10^3 < r < 10^4$ would be most appropriate for the HOMO energy prediction problem given our computing architecture.